Variational characterizations of weighted eigenvalue and basic reproduction ratio for nonlocal dispersal systems and application: Application

 \section{Application}

-In this section, we will apply the previously established theory to characterize the basic reproduction rate of a nonlocal dispersal SIS epidemic model with saturation incidence, and investigate the influence of parameters on the basic reproduction rate.
+In this section, we will apply the previously established theory to characterize the basic reproduction ratio of a nonlocal dispersal SIS epidemic model with saturation incidence, and investigate the influence of parameters on the basic reproduction ratio.
 Consider the following nonlocal dispersal SIS epidemic model:

 where $\Omega \subset \mathbb{R}^n$ is a smooth bounded domain; $S(t,x)$ and $I(t,x)$ denote the densities of susceptible and infectious individuals at location $x \in \Omega$ and time $t > 0$, respectively; the positive constants $d_S$ and $d_I$ are dispersal coefficients for susceptible and infectious individuals, respectively; $\beta(x)$ and $\gamma(x)$ are continuous functions on $\Omega$ representing the transmission rate and recovery rate at $ x \in \Omega$, respectively; the continuous function $m(x)$ is the saturation coefficient, which reflects the finite contact capacity of individuals due to spatial or social constraints(see \cite{MR1118756}).
 The integral operator $\int_{\Omega}J(x-y)[u(t,y) - u(t,x)]\, \mathrm{d}y$ represents a diffusion process that is confined to the domain $\Omega$.
 This confinement implies that no individuals can enter or leave the domain, which corresponds to the imposition of homogeneous Neumann boundary conditions, see, e.g., \cite{MR2722295,MR3637938,MR3945624}.
 We assume that \begin{itemize}